subhra98/Breast-Cancer-Analytics/README.md

 **Data Visualization:**

-The project includes various visualizations to better understand the data, such as:
+This project employs a variety of visualizations to facilitate a deeper understanding of the data, including:
+  - Pie charts to illustrate the distribution of different patient types.
-  Histograms and distribution plots of features Correlation heatmaps
+  - Histograms and distribution plots to examine the features and target variables.
+  - Correlation heatmaps to identify relationships between variables.
-  Pair plots to visualize relationships between features Boxplots to identify outliers
+  - Pair plots to visualize interactions among different features.
+  - Boxplots to detect outliers and analyze data spread.

 **Results:**